Topics in This Section

 "For a big facility, I was amazed with how smoothly everything went for John," said Henry.
 "We never had to wait a long time for appointments, or for any type of care.
 I was truly impressed with everyone."

-"Dr. Watson is a gifted doctor and he made me feel at ease."
+"My surgeon is a gifted doctor and he made me feel at ease."